everlastingbeta/diceware/README.md

   // generate diceware passphrase of 8 words with a separator of "-" using the
   // Original wordlist.
-  originalPassphrase, err := diceware.RollWords(8, "-", diceware.OriginalWordlist)
+  originalPassphrase, err := diceware.RollWords(8, "-", wordlist.Original)
   if err != nil {
     panic(err)
   }